ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This adds a collection of Object Tooltips to the Controller that give information on what the main controller buttons may do.
-To add the prefab, it just needs to be added as a child of the relevant alias controller GameObject.
+Adds a collection of Object Tooltips to the Controller providing information to what the controller buttons may do.

+**Prefab Usage:**
+* Place the `VRTK/Prefabs/ControllerTooltips` prefab as a child of the relevant controller script alias GameObject in the scene hierarchy.
-If the transforms for the buttons are not provided, then the script will attempt to find the attach transforms on the default controller model.
+* If no `Button Transform Settings` are provided in the inspector at Edit time then the button transforms will attempt to be set to the transforms of the current SDK default controller model.

-If no text is provided for one of the elements then the tooltip for that element will be set to disabled.
+* If one of the `Button Text Settings` text options are not provided, then the tooltip for that specific button will be hidden.

-There are a number of parameters that can be set on the Prefab which are provided by the `VRTK_ControllerTooltips` script which is applied to the prefab.
+> There are a number of parameters that can be set on the Prefab which are provided by the `VRTK_ControllerTooltips` script which is applied to the prefab.

 ### Inspector Parameters